Funding degrees for future criminal justice professionals

 Earning a scholarship starts with the application process.
 Students must plan carefully to hit deadlines and meet requirements, especially when applying to multiple scholarships.
 Since many scholarships are tied to financial need, the starting point for any scholarship application process is not just finding out what awards are available but also submitting the FAFSA®.
 After that, everything else can fall into place if students follow a simple timeline.

-Use scholarship search tool and other online resources17 weeks before deadline
+- 20 Weeks Before Deadline: Use scholarship search tool and other online resources

-Inquire about scholarships at local law enforcement offices and financial aid offices of colleges you’ve been accepted to16 weeks before deadline
+- 17 Weeks Before Deadline: Inquire about scholarships at local law enforcement offices and financial aid offices of colleges you've been accepted to

-Gather emails and addresses of scholarships that you will be sending to4 weeks before deadline
+- 5 Weeks Before Deadline: Gather emails and addresses of scholarships that you will be sending to

 Paying for Your Criminal Justice Degree: Loans